 Navy’s wide receivers combined for eight touchdown catches in 2012, which is the most by that unit since 1993 when the wide receivers and tight ends combined for 10 touchdown catches.

 Navy posted a 5-7 record in 2011 that included a series record 10th-straight victory over Army.
 Navy played seven teams that finished with a winning record and six that went to bowl games.
 The Mids finished fourth in the nation in rushing offense, averaging 312.3 yards per game, and 15th in the nation in turnover margin (+0.8).

 Yokitis was the head football coach and offensive coordinator at the Naval Academy Prep School from 2008-10 where he led NAPS to 16 wins and directed an offense that averaged 28 points and 428 yards per game.

 Yokitis is a 2006 graduate of the Naval Academy where he earned three varsity letters at wide receiver and saw the Midshipmen post a 26-11 record, qualify for three bowl games, win two bowl games and win three Commander-In-Chief’s Trophies.
 Yokitis played in 37-consecutive games for the Midshipmen, including earning a start in all 12 contests as a senior.

 After graduation, Yokitis served in the United States Marine Corps before being medically discharged.
-Mick and his wife Lindsey have a son, Bryce, and daughter, Makenna.
+Mick and his wife, Lindsey, have two sons, Bryce and Nolan, and a daughter, Makenna.